dgerabagi/aiascent-dev/prompt.md

   - **Description:** A guide for implementing and managing a dual-embedding RAG system, allowing the chat assistant to use different knowledge bases for different sections of the website.
   - **Tags:** documentation, rag, chat, ascentia, embeddings, faiss, architecture, multi-tenancy

+### A30. aiascent.dev - Showcase Expansion Plan

+  - **Description:** A plan to expand the `/showcase` page into a multi-tabbed view, featuring both the interactive "Ascent Report" and an embedded version of the `aiascent.game` website.
+  - **Tags:** page design, showcase, tabs, iframe, integration, plan, ui, ux

 ## III.
 Design and Assets

 ### A15. aiascent.dev - Asset Wishlist and Directory Structure